-Clearly, the premium you pay will depend largely on the severity of your condition and insurers will ask a series of questions to determine how much potential risk your application poses.
+How much you pay for your travel insurance policy will largely depend on the severity of your condition and insurers will ask a series of questions to determine how much potential risk your application poses.

-It is absolutely vital that you tell the provider exactly what condition you are suffering from, even if you feel it is something insignificant such as mild asthma or high blood pressure.
+It’s important that you tell the provider exactly what condition you are suffering from, even if you feel it is something insignificant such as mild asthma or high blood pressure.
 Depending on what it is, you may find you don’t have to pay extra costs, but it’s still important that your insurer knows.

 Options to keep the cost of your policy down

-If you are still finding that the cost really is too high then there are steps you can take to find cheaper insurance.
+But if you are still finding that the cost is too high, there are steps you can take to get your premiums down.

 Opting to pay a higher excess could also save you money on a policy – just be sure that if you did need to make a claim you could cover this.